collective/transmogrify.webcrawler/README.txt

  - Regular expressions to substitute before html is parsed.
 New line seperated

 subs
  - Text to replace each item in patterns.
-Must be the same number of lines as patterns
+Must be the same number of lines as patterns.
+Due to the way buildout handles empty lines, to replace a pattern with nothing (eg to remove the pattern), use ``<EMPTYSTRING>`` as a substitution.

 maxsize
  - don't crawl anything larger than this